johannschopplich/unlazy/docs/guide/installation.md

 ## Without a Build Step

 unlazy can be used without a build step.
-Useful for prototyping or when you don't want to add a build step to your project.
+Useful for prototyping or when you do not want to add a build step to your project.
 Simply load it from a CDN:

 - Global build: <CdnLink name="unlazy.iife.js" />
   - Exposes `UnLazy` global property, supports auto initializing